Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Many low interest rate credit cards have multiple interest rates – a low interest rate, a high interest rate and a third intermediate rate in the middle of the two.
 The credit card issuer uses your credit history to determine which of the rates you qualify for.

-How to qualify for a low interest rate credit card
+How can I qualify for a low interest rate credit card?

 To qualify for a low interest rate credit card, you need to have excellent credit, which is indicated by a higher credit score.
 Without excellent credit, you’ll likely only qualify for a higher interest rate.
 You also need to meet the credit card issuer’s minimum income qualifications.
 We can’t tell you the exact monthly income you need to have for a specific card because credit card issuers don’t make this information available.

 Many online credit card applications will give a decision to you within 60 to 90 seconds after you submit your application.
 In some situations, it may take a few days to learn whether you’re approved.
 This can happen if the credit card issuer needs to collect additional information from you.
-For example, the credit card issuer may need your street address or income documentation.
+For example, the credit card issuer may need your residential address or further details about your income.
 If your application is turned down, you will typically find out in a letter or via email after several days.

 What you need to know to compare low interest credit cards

 - Purchases.
 This is the most important factor to look for with a low interest rate credit card.
-The lower the rate, the better.
+The lower the rate, the better it will be for you.
 If the credit card advertises multiple interest rates, keep in mind that you’ll need to have excellent credit to be approved for the lowest interest rate.

 - Other perks.
 A low interest rate credit card may come with other perks like the ability to earn rewards on purchases, purchase or price protection, extended warranty, car rental insurance, and free access to your credit score.
 Pay close attention to extra credit card benefits, especially if you’re trying to decide between two similar credit cards.